caksoylar/keymap-drawer-web/resources/about.md

 ## Questions?
 Feedback?

-If you have any questions on usage or feedback for new or existing features, please check out the [GitHub Discussions page](https://github.com/caksoylar/keymap-drawer/discussions) and feel free to create a new one!
+If you have any questions on usage or feedback for new or existing features, please create a [GitHub discussion](https://github.com/caksoylar/keymap-drawer/discussions)!